 CDR policy means a policy that a CDR participant has and maintains in compliance with subsection 56ED(3) of the Act.

+CDR product data complaint means an expression of dissatisfaction made to a data holder about its required product data or its voluntary product data for which a response or resolution could reasonably be expected.

+collection consent has the meaning given by rule 1.10A.

+consent means:

+(a) a collection consent, a use consent or a disclosure consent; or

+(b) such a consent as amended in accordance with these rules.

 consumer dashboard:

 (a) in relation to an accredited person—has the meaning given by rule 1.14; and